-Before I give you the MMM number formula we’ve created, I want to hit home an important point: your current choices about money and life haven’t gotten you where you want to be yet, have they?
-So, if you aren’t willing to make a change, how do you ever expect to get the things you actually want?
+Before I give you our MMM number formula, I want to hit home an important point: Your current choices about money and life haven’t gotten you where you want to be yet, have they?
+If you aren’t willing to make a change, how do you ever expect to get the things you actually want?
 Change is uncomfortable, but absolutely necessary.

 Here is our MMM number formula:

 + Monthly business expenses

 I’m bringing Caroline back into the mix because we’ve been using her as a guinea pig, so why stop now??

 As you can see, Caroline’s MMM number was $3,000.
 That number may be high or low for you.
 The number is only important as a measuring stick to achieving the life you actually want.
 The MMM number will change over time and may change within the next few months.
 That’s okay!